ykim18mica/mica-gd220/README.md

 ### Week 7
 - Review Project: Lyrical Mapping
-- Trevor Pryce (former Ravens football player), author and creator of the animated series Kulipari: An Army of Frogs (Netflix) has a VX animation studio here in Baltimore and will give a presentation / looking for talent (11:30a-12:30p in Brown 320 with pizza)
+- Trevor Pryce (former Ravens football player), author and creator of the animated series Kulipari: An Army of Frogs (Netflix) has a VX animation studio here in Baltimore and will give a presentation / looking for talent (Mar 6th 11:30a-12:30p in Brown 320 with pizza)
 - **[Project 2: Poster design for the web](lectures/proj-poster.md)**